haberdashPI/Sounds.jl/README.md

 the ideas for this package came from these two packages (thanks!).
 Here are some of the ways that a `Sound` differs from these other solutions.

-For `SampledSignals` vs. `Sounds`:
+`SampledSignals` vs. `Sounds`:
 1. `SampledSignals` does not include the various sound manipulation routines available in `Sounds`.
-This was the key motivation for the present package.
+This was the primary motivation for the present package.
-   The differences in the design of the `Sound` object were motivated by making these manipulation routines easy to use and implement.
+   `Sound` objects were designed to make these manipulation routines easy to define.
 2. In `SampledSignals` automatic conversion is handled with I/O sinks and sources.
 In `Sounds`, I use the standard type promotion mechanism.
-3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has deprecation warnings for Julia v0.6. `Sounds` uses some more recent packages for representing units and intervals of time.
+3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has been slow to update. `Sounds` uses some more recent packages for representing units and intervals of time.
 4. `SampledSignals` has a more ambitious scope, and seeks to represent many kinds of signals in multiple domains, not just sounds in their time-amplitude representation.

-For `AxisArray` vs. `Sounds`:
+`AxisArray` vs. `Sounds`:
 1. An `AxisArray` must have its dimensions explicitly specified during construction. `Sounds` knows what the axes for a sound should be.
 2. There is no automatic promotion of the sample rate or channel number when using an `AxisArray`.
-3. Currently, the methods defined on an `AxisArray` are not defined for a `Sound` (e.g. axes, axisnames, etc...).
+3. The methods defined on an `AxisArray` are not defined for a `Sound` (e.g. axes, axisnames, etc...).
 4. Unlike indexing  into a `Sound`, there is no `ends` defined for an `AxisArray`;
    you must explicitly calculate the duration of the array when indexing by